BitcoinCacheMachine/BitcoinCacheMachine/README.md

 * Integrate exclusively free and open source software ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software))!
 * Create a composable framework for deploying Bitcoin and Lightning-related components, databases, visualizations, web-interfaces, etc., allowing app developers to start with a fully-operational baseline data center.
 * Automate the deployment and operation (e.g., backups, updates, vulnerability assessments, key and password management, etc.) of BCM deployments.
-* Require hardware wallets for cryptographic operations (PGP, SSH, etc.).
+* Require hardware wallets for cryptographic operations (PGP, SSH, and Bitcoin transactions).
 * Pre-configure all software to protect user's privacy (e.g., TOR for external communication, disk encryption, minimal attack surface, etc.).
 * Pursue [Global Consensus and Local Consensus Models](https://twitter.com/SarahJamieLewis/status/1016832509709914112) for core platform components, e.g., Bitcoin for global financial operations and [cwtch](https://openprivacy.ca/blog/2018/06/28/announcing-cwtch/) for asynchronous, multi-peer communications, etc...

 ## How to Run Bitcoin Cache Machine

 If you can run a modern Linux kernel and [LXD](https://linuxcontainers.org/lxd/), you can run BCM.
-BCM components run as background server-side processes only, so you'll usually want to have one or more (BCM is a [distributed system](https://en.wikipedia.org/wiki/Distributed_computing)) always-on computers with a reliable Internet connection.
+BCM components run as background server-side processes only, so you'll usually want to have one or more always-on computers with a reliable Internet connection.
 You can run BCM in a hardware-based VM or preferably directly on bare-metal (for performance).
+BCM is a [distributed system](https://en.wikipedia.org/wiki/Distributed_computing), so it gets more reliable and performant as you add commodity hardware.

-BCM components are deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md), so you can run a BCM project stack anywhere you can get an LXD endpoint!
+BCM application components are deployed exclusively over the [LXD REST API](https://github.com/lxc/lxd/blob/master/doc/rest-api.md) and [Docker API](www.docker.com).
 LXD is widely available on various free and open-source linux platforms.
-The BCM CLI installs all the software you need.
+Don't worry too much about all the dependencies.
+The BCM CLI installs all the software you will need.

 Documentation for BCM and its components can be found in this repository.
 All documentation was written against freshly installed Ubuntu (>=18.04) machines, but should work with most Debian-based distros.
 The documentation is designed to read like a tutorial helping you understand how BCM is architected and how it can be used.